 Getting kids going in any activity can be a challenge—from encouraging them to try something new to keeping them motivated to continue is no small task.

 Coding for kids is not exempt, and figuring out how to teach kids coding might be even harder to wrap our heads around as parents who, let's face it, aren't coders.

-The good news is, there is no shortage of opportunity.
+The good news is, there is no shortage of opportunity for a more playful introduction.
 Not only with the overarching umbrella disciplines listed above, but through many other related coding subtopics and specialties for kids to focus on.

 Alternatively, what do they like playing with, and how do they enjoy spending their time?
 Robots, video games, apps?

 Oftentimes, we hear “coding” and immediately think about overwhelming languages, scripts, statements, and more.
 It’s enough to extinguish any creative fire.

 A good coding class for kids, though, is one that incorporates pre-existing interests.
 Maybe those interests include their toy blocks with which they like to tinker, or even video games.